litexlang/litex-official-documents/Tutorial/Litex_From_A_Programmer_Perspective.md

-# Mathematical Principles of Litex
+# Litex: From A Programmer Perspective

 Jiachen Shen, Founder of Litex